 PINELLAS COUNTY, Fla. — One passenger was killed, and two other people were injured in a Pinellas County crash on Dec.
 20 after a city bus ran a red light, authorities said.

-At the same time, a Nissan Armada, driven by a 57-year-old Clearwater man, which was traveling eastbound on Roosevelt Boulevard.
+At the same time, a Nissan Armada, driven by a 57-year-old Clearwater man, was traveling eastbound on Roosevelt Boulevard.

 Despite having a red light, the bus turned left into the path of the Nissan, the FHP report stated.